FarmDyn/documentation/docs/template/plant_nutrition.md

 2. Using data output of the crop modelling framework SIMPLACE

-*p\_nutNeed* is the nutrient need for different crops and enters the equation for fixed factor approach and the flow model.
+*p\_nutNeed* is the nutrient need for different crops tat enters the equation for fixed factor approach and the flow model.
 For the fixed factor approach, nutrient need can be calculated based on N response curves and alternatively based on planning data.
 In the detailed flow model, nutrient need is calculated based on N response curves.
-All relevant calculation can be found in *coeffgen\\cropping.gms*.
+All relevant calculations can be found in *coeffgen\\cropping.gms*.

 ## The fixed factor approach

 The fixed factor approach is used in combination with the use of N response curves and planning data.
-Generally, the plant need in p_nutneed has to be met with manure and chemical fertilizer.
-There is the option to allow manure application over plant need as manure nutrients on livestock farms with high stocking densities partly are waste.
+Generally, the plant need in *p\_nutneed* has to be met with manure and synthetic fertiliser.
+There is the option to allow manure application over plant need as manure nutrients on livestock farms with high stocking densities partly treated as waste.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/templ.gms GAMS /NutBalCrop_\(c_/ /;/)
 ```GAMS